astamuse/asta4js/README.md

     Even that Asta4js can make use of polymer's components by treating them as standard web component.
 The [mozilla brick](http://brick.mozilla.io/) can be integrated as well.
 The details can be found at our wiki page [Web Component Developing](https://github.com/astamuse/asta4js/wiki/Web-Component-Developing)

-All examples can be found at [http://astamuse.github.io/asta4js](http://astamuse.github.io/asta4js)
+Plenty examples can be found at [http://astamuse.github.io/asta4js](http://astamuse.github.io/asta4js)

 User guide is at [Asta4js wiki](https://github.com/astamuse/asta4js/wiki)